roniantoniius/FastAPI/README.md

-# FastAPI Framework for Deployment
+# FastAPI Framework: Roni Antonius Playground
 ### FastAPI for me is a backend to provide a fast and reliable data exchange between different systems and applications using like Restful API or GraphQL API.

 ### How to run each folder?